AirtimeUX/airtime-playbook/airtime-playbook/docs/impact_survey.md

 Impact Surveys are sent out periodically to teams and include questions in areas that are expected to be impacted by participating in research.
 They are a self-evaluation tool and the primary audience is the team itself.
 Instead of a static collection of survey responses, it's important to discuss the results with the team and collaboratively discover ways to improve.

-Impact Surveys are not a replacement for other design metrics, but a useful, human-centric addition.
+Impact Surveys are not a replacement for other design metrics, but a useful human-centric addition.
 It is still a good idea to track qualitative design metrics, such as CSAT, and include targets for them in your development projects.

 ## Question types